All Guides Calaveras County · NorCal

 It’s always exciting to talk about the fishing at New Hogan Reservoir.
 Anglers who come here typically can’t get enough of the striped bass, which can weigh anywhere from 2 to 20 pounds.
 The summer months, especially from July to September, bring some of the most thrilling action when these fish chase shad to the surface.
 It’s not just about catching fish; watching the surface boils is an experience in itself.
 Many seasoned anglers recommend keeping a light tackle setup handy, as you’ll only get a few chances to cast when the stripers are thrashing about.

 Aside from striped bass, you’ll find solid opportunities for bass, crappie, and bluegill.
 The bass fishing tends to peak from mid-March through late May; try using grubs or Brush Hogs along the shoreline.
 Crappie can throw a surprise on your line too, with some impressive specimens weighing in over three pounds at times.
 Early morning and late evening are the best times to fish, so plan accordingly.
 Plus, checking the water level ahead of your trip can really help tune your strategy for the day.
+Whether you’re chasing trophies or just out for a relaxing day, there’s plenty of action waiting at New Hogan.

 Final Notes for the Water

-You can really find your rhythm at New Hogan Reservoir, whether you're chasing stripers in the summer or casting for bass in the spring.
-Each trip reveals new insights into the fishery, and the experience goes beyond just catching fish—it's about soaking in the vibrant atmosphere, the laughter shared with fellow anglers, and that satisfying pull on your line.
+You can really find your rhythm at New Hogan Reservoir, whether you’re chasing stripers in the summer or casting for bass in the spring.
+Each trip reveals new insights into the fishery, and the experience goes beyond just catching fish—it’s about soaking in the vibrant atmosphere, the laughter shared with fellow anglers, and that satisfying pull on your line.
+The diversity of fish, including striped bass, crappie, and bluegill, ensures there’s always something different to target, making each outing feel fresh.

-The diversity of fish, including striped bass, crappie, and bluegill, ensures there's always something different to target, making each outing feel fresh.
 Before heading out, make sure to review the local rules and regulations, as they can change, and no two seasons are alike.
 It’s all part of being a responsible angler and ensuring everyone enjoys the bounty of this beautiful reservoir.
+With its stunning natural beauty and ample fishing opportunities, New Hogan is sure to leave you with memorable experiences that keep you coming back for more.